wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

         class MyContent(...):

-                # This is automatically run-time generated function accessor method,
+                # This is an automatically run-time generated function accessor method,
                 # but could be any hand-written method as well
                 # def getMyCustomValue(self):
                 #        pass